fearheaven/SimpleCore/README.md

 ### Soonish:

-- add Achievements back in as 1.12+ Advancements
+- add Achievements back in as 1.12+ Advancements - SimpleOres DONE
 - add support for config GUI to all 4
 - restructure dependencies so that alloy blocks/items can be added without requiring Fusion installed (because other industrial mods have alloy furnaces)